Ole Jørgen Anfindsen: Social commentary

 Anfindsen has been engaged in the debate about immigration, race and intelligence.
-In February 2005 Anfindsen started HonestThinking together with his brother Jens Tomas Anfindsen.
+In February 2005 Anfindsen started the HonestThinking blog together with his brother Jens Tomas Anfindsen, who was later a participant in the international counter-jihad conference in Brussels in 2007 and employee of Human Rights Service, where he published essays written by Fjordman, and who also holds a PhD.
+Jens Tomas stepped down from HonestThinking later in 2007 as he was employed by Norge Idag, where he has laid out Bat Ye'or's Eurabia conspiracy theory.

 Through the website and newspaper debates, Anfindsen puts the spotlight on the Norwegian immigration and integration policies.
-One of the site's main issues is the forecast that ethnic Norwegians may become a minority in Norway towards the end of the 21st century, possibly already by 2050.
+One of the site's main issues is the forecast that ethnic Norwegians may become a minority in Norway by 2050.
 He has argued that the intelligence of immigrants in Norway could be critical for the future of the nation.
 He expressed worry over the low European birth rates, but held immigration to not be a sustainable solution.
 This was as it would lead to a multiethnic and racially mixed society.
-He argued that many scientists have pointed out that few things control a persons loyalty and preferences more than race, and that there likely are a limit to how many different languages and "loyalties" a society can contain until it breaks apart.
+He argued that many scientists have pointed out that few things control a person's loyalty and preferences more than race, and that there likely are a limit to how many different languages and "loyalties" a society can contain until it breaks apart.

 Anfindsen uses a model which divides humans into three main races: one originating from East Asia, one from Europe and the Middle East, and one from Africa.
 According to him, East Asians have the highest IQ and Africans the lowest.
 He claims that for instance foreign aid may have been less successful because one has not taken different IQ levels into account.
 He has also claimed that there are ideological motives behind the denial of the existence of different races, and that the longer one hides "the truth", the more it will eventually pave the way for racism and worse.

-In 2010 Anfindsen released his book Selvmordsparadigmet – hvordan politisk korrekthet ødelegger samfunnet (lit. the "Suicide Paradigm – how political correctness destroys society"), for which he had been awarded a grant to write by the Freedom of Expression Foundation.
+In 2010 Anfindsen released his book Selvmordsparadigmet – hvordan politisk korrekthet ødelegger samfunnet ("The Suicide Paradigm – how political correctness destroys society"), for which he had been awarded a grant to write by the free speech organisation Fritt Ord.
 According to his publishing house Koloritt Forlag, "seldom or never has such a radical criticism of society been published in Norway."
 Besides Anfindsen's writings, appendixes in the book have been written by Henry Harpending, Frank Salter, Roger Scruton and Fjordman.

+Since 2015, Anfindsen has opened up about his process towards converting from Christianity to Islam.